Subham0803a/NodeJs_Statefull_Authentication/README.md

 Express Session (connect-mongo):- Middleware for managing user sessions with a MongoDB store for persistence.

 EJS:- A templating engine for generating dynamic HTML content based on data.

+Nodemon:- It automatically restarting the node application when file changes in the directory are detected.